 8. Secure a Job Offer Before Moving (Recommended)

 For non-EU citizens, a job offer is usually required to apply for a work visa.
 Even EU citizens benefit from securing employment before relocating, reducing financial risk.
+You can even get your NIF before arriving in Portugal, so your employer can register your contract without delay.

 Documents Needed When Applying From Abroad